slowernews/wisdom-tldr/chapters/chapter_appendix.md

 10. When in doubt, estimate.
 In an emergency, guess.
 But be sure to go back and clean up the mess when the real numbers come along.
 11. Sometimes, the fastest way to get to the end is to throw everything out and start over.
 12. There is never a single right solution.
 There are always multiple wrong ones, though.
 13. Design is based on requirements.
-There's no justification for designing something one bit "better" than the requirements dictate.
+There’s no justification for designing something one bit "better" than the requirements dictate.
 16. The previous people who did a similar analysis did not have a direct pipeline to the wisdom of the ages.
 There is therefore no reason to believe their analysis over yours.
 There is especially no reason to present their analysis as yours.
 17. The fact that an analysis appears in print has no relationship to the likelihood of its being correct.
 20. A bad design with a good presentation is doomed eventually.
 A good design with a bad presentation is doomed immediately.
 23. The schedule you develop will seem like a complete work of fiction up until the time your customer fires you for not meeting it.
-27. (Varsi's Law) Schedules only move in one direction.
+27. (Varsi’s Law) Schedules only move in one direction.
-29. (von Tiesenhausen's Law of Program Management) To get an accurate estimate of final program requirements, multiply the initial time estimates by pi, and slide the decimal point on the cost estimates one place to the right.
+29. (von Tiesenhausen’s Law of Program Management) To get an accurate estimate of final program requirements, multiply the initial time estimates by pi, and slide the decimal point on the cost estimates one place to the right.
-30. (von Tiesenhausen's Law of Engineering Design) If you want to have a maximum effect on the design of a new engineering system, learn to draw.
-Engineers always wind up designing the vehicle to look like the initial artist's concept.
+30. (von Tiesenhausen’s Law of Engineering Design) If you want to have a maximum effect on the design of a new engineering system, learn to draw.
+Engineers always wind up designing the vehicle to look like the initial artist’s concept.
-31. (Mo's Law of Evolutionary Development) You can't get to the moon by climbing successively taller trees.
+31. (Mo’s Law of Evolutionary Development) You can’t get to the moon by climbing successively taller trees.
-32. (Atkin's Law of Demonstrations) When the hardware is working perfectly, the really important visitors don't show up.
+32. (Atkin’s Law of Demonstrations) When the hardware is working perfectly, the really important visitors don’t show up.
-33. (Patton's Law of Program Planning) A good plan violently executed now is better than a perfect plan next week.
+33. (Patton’s Law of Program Planning) A good plan violently executed now is better than a perfect plan next week.
-34. (Roosevelt's Law of Task Planning) Do what you can, where you are, with what you have.
+34. (Roosevelt’s Law of Task Planning) Do what you can, where you are, with what you have.
-35. (de Saint-Exupery's Law of Design) A designer knows that they have achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
+35. (de Saint-Exupery’s Law of Design) A designer knows that they have achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
-37. (Henshaw's Law) One key to success in a mission is establishing clear lines of blame.
+37. (Henshaw’s Law) One key to success in a mission is establishing clear lines of blame.
-40. (McBryan's Law) You can't make it better until you make it work.
+40. (McBryan’s Law) You can’t make it better until you make it work.
-41. There's never enough time to do it right, but somehow, there's always enough time to do it over.
+41. There’s never enough time to do it right, but somehow, there’s always enough time to do it over.
 43. You really understand something the third time you see it (or the first time you teach it.)
-44. (Lachance's Law) "Plenty of time" becomes "not enough time" in a very short time.
+44. (Lachance’s Law) "Plenty of time" becomes "not enough time" in a very short time.
 -->

-> *"The whole of science is nothing more than a refinement of everyday thinking."
+> *"The whole of science is nothing more than a refinement of everyday thinking." (...)
--- Albert Einstein*

-> *"The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms."
+"The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms."
 -- Albert Einstein*

 Science is the study of truth.
 Science is about disproving, not proving.
 Everything that is not a law of nature is just a shared belief.